Why Cheap solar comes at a price!

 Here are some things to look out for when purchasing solar if the price just appears a little too good to be true:

-Poor Installation: If your installer is cutting corners it’s going to affect your solar long term.
-Many companies will hire untrained workers to complete the job at a fraction of the price to hire a certified electrician.
+Poor Installation: If your installer is cutting corners it’s going to affect your solar system.
+Many companies will hire untrained workers to complete the job at a fraction of the price to hiring a Certified A Grade Electrician who is also a certified Clean Energy Installer.
 If you’re paying for the cheapest install on the market you’re likely to receive the poorest quality too.
 Most solar systems operate at high voltage DC which if installed well is safe.
 If it’s installed incorrectly it can be VERY dangerous.

 They’re pulling an upsell on you: Many cheap solar companies will advertise a price based on a particular brand of panels and inverters and then proceed to upsell the consumer to better hardware.
 Which as you guessed it results in the price you pay for quality.

-Look at the end of the day, you get what you pay for!
+At the end of the day, you get what you pay for!
 With something as important as solar you want to make sure that the money you’re spending is a wise investment and that your product will last.
 Ultimately you want a system that is well suited to your roof, your circumstances and your energy consumption.
-It needs to have good quality Tier 1 panels, high quality inverters, racking, wires, isolators and a good quality professional install.
+It needs to have good quality Tier 1 panels, high quality inverter, racking, wiring, isolators and a good quality professional install, and after install service.

 Do your research and don’t be scared to ask your questions!